 Come Join Us!

-Our attorneys are very excited about the material that they are going to present at the workshops that are on our schedule at the present time.
+Our estate planning attorneys are very excited about the material that they are going to present at the workshops that are on our schedule at the present time.
 This is the ideal way to really build on your knowledge in an enjoyable, interactive environment.

 We guarantee that you will walk away with some truly eye-opening information if you carve out some time to attend one of these information sessions.
 Best of all, they are being offered absolutely free of charge, so you have everything to gain and nothing to lose.

 Though we are picking up the tab in every way, we have to ask you one favor.
 Space is limited, so if you reserve your seat in advance, we can make sure that you are well accommodated.
-To do just that, visit our seminar schedule page and follow the simple instructions.
+To do just that, visit our Webinars schedule page and follow the simple instructions.